aimeeallen94/align-pilates/README.md

 ![Class Detail Mobile View](/media/class-detail-mobile.png)
 ![Class Detail Basket Toast](/media/class-detail-basket-toast.png)

+### Admin Functionality - Class Amendment, Deletion and Addition
+- When the admin is signed into the studio as mentioned above in the class view and navbar different options appear for admin users.
+These are the ability to modify the timetable.
+Admins have the option to add, edit and delete classses.
+-

 ### Basket
 - The basket page can be accessed many ways in this webpage, as mentioned above it can be accessed via the toast message when users add something to their basket, view the class detail view and also via the navbar at the top right of the homescreen on larger screens and at the end of the dropdown on mobile screens.
 - The basket provides users with a summary of what is in their basket and also presents users with the grand total for their order as well as an option to 'Remove' any items they may no longer require from their basket.